mindy-m/verbose-fiesta/README.md

 Link back to repo: https://github.com/mindy-m/verbose-fiesta

-JavaScript calculator to calculate shutter speed.
+This is web-based calculator for shutter speed based on aperature and focal length, built with HTML, CSS and JavaScript.